saifulislam-bd/saifulislam-bd/README.md

 ### <div align="center">I'm Saiful, a full-stack web developer  🚀</div>

-- 🔭 I’m currently working on social media app.
+- 🔭 I’m currently working on a social media app.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to the MERN stack and related technologies

 - ⚡ Fun fact: If I could have any superpower, it would be to speak any language so I could connect with anyone in the world.